 Robotics engineers who work full time usually receive benefits.
 Typical benefits include sick leave, paid vacation, and health insurance.
 Some employers also provide a retirement plan.

-The number of robotics engineers employed in Hawaii and nationally is not available.
+Specific information about the number of robotics engineersin Hawaii and nationally is not available.

 - Aerospace product and parts manufacturers